Code of Safe Practice

 You must wash your hands with antibacterial soap before and after every treatment.

-You must sanitise your hands with alcohol gel before removing any needles.
+Additionally you must sanitise your hands with alcohol gel before removing any needles

-You must sanitise your hands with alcohol gel before touching the patient if your hands have become contaminated by handling anything which could transfer infection from patient to patient.
+You must sanitise your hands by washing and with alcohol gel before touching the patient if your hands have become contaminated by handling anything which could transfer infection from patient to patient or to other users of your clinical environment.

 You must wash your hands after dealing with blood and body fluids regardless of whether you wear gloves.